5 critical documentation best practices for docs-as-code

 Best practice #1: use version control

-Integrating your documentation with source code repositories and leveraging version control systems, such as Git, has been a game-changer for me.
-By treating my documentation as code, I was able to use the same version control tools and workflows that our development team was already familiar with.
-This included features like branching, merging, and pull requests, which made it much easier to collaborate with the team and track changes to the documentation over time.
+Integrating documentation with source code repositories and leveraging version control systems like Git has transformed how I work.
+By treating documentation as code, I use the same version control tools and workflows that our development team already knows well.
+This includes features like branching, merging, and pull requests, which make it much easier to collaborate with the team and track documentation changes over time.

 Best practice #2: automate documentation workflows